LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 - USB-C to USB-C cable (to power the ESP32)
 - Hook-up wires in at least 3 colors (e.g. red = 5V, black = GND, white/green = data)
 - 1x PVC tube, approx. 18 cm long and ±75 mm in diameter
-  *(Slightly smaller is fine, as long as the ESP32 and powerbank fit inside comfortably.)*
+  *(Slightly smaller is fine, as long as the ESP32 and powerbank fit inside comfortably.
+A larger diameter is not advised, as the LEDs may end up too close to the glass)*

 ### Tools